smarthomescripting/FHEM/FHEM-DHT22/README.md

 This script reads a DHT11 or DHT22 device and pushes its temperature and humidity values to a FHEM dummy device

 Below is the manual to get everything setup.
 Please adjust parameters in FHEM_DHT22.py as required.
+The command line parameter defines the name of the dummy device in FHEM

+' ./FHEM_DHT22.py <Name of Dummy Device>

+# Install instructions

 ```
 sudo apt-get update